 VAT of 67.50 based on value is on top of that!

 Note: UAV operators must not fly within five nautical miles of any airport; at a height above 200 feet; or within 150 metres of any congested or populated area; over or within 150 meters of an organized open-air assembly of more than 100 persons; within 50 metres of any vessel, vehicle or structure which is not under the control of the person in charge of the aerial vehicle, without special permission of the owner; or within 50 metres of any person.

 All travelers to the Bahamas need a current passport.
 Be sure to book your air tickets with your name as it appears exactly on your passport.
 Check with the Bahamas Embassy for visa requirements if citizenship is not US.

 Individuals The deposit is $750 with the balance due 90 days prior to departure.

-1) More than 90 days prior to departure, a full refund less less a plus 5% cancellation fee.
+1) More than 9 months prior to departure, a full refund less a 5% cancellation fee.